hSaria/ClusterTerminal/README.md

 # Usage

-The most common use case is controlling multiple SSH sessions simultaneously, like:
+The most common use case is controlling multiple SSH sessions simultaneously:

     cterm ssh host1 host2

+## Tips

-You might want to set up an alias in your `~/.bash_profile`, like `alias cssh="cterm ssh"` and then just call it using `cssh host1 host2`.
-You don't have to, but it'll save you some time.
+You might want to set up an alias for cluster ssh in your `~/.bash_profile`.
+For instance, `alias cssh="cterm ssh"`, and then call it using `cssh host1 host2`.

+In an alias, you can save your normal settings, like `alias cssh="cterm --screen 2 ssh"` to change the default screen.

+If you specify the same argument twice, the last instance is the one used.
+This is useful since you may want to overwrite part of your alias, but not all of it.
+For example, the following will use screen 1.

+    cterm ssh host1 host2 --screen 2 --screen 1

+# Limitations

+The scripting methods of Terminal do not return the transparency of the window.
+Instead, they always 0 (completely opaque).
+Due to that, ClusterTerminal removes any transparency on the windows it spawns.